doitintl/kubeip/README.md

 # kIP (pronounced as 'kɪp')

 Many applications need to be whitelisted by consumers based on source IP address.
-As of today, Google Kubernetes Engine doesn't support assigning a static pool of addresses to GKE cluster. kIP tries to solve this problem with assigning GKE nodes external IP addresses from a predefined list by constantly watching the Kubernetes API for new/removed nodes and applying changes accordingly.
+As of today, Google Kubernetes Engine doesn't support assigning a static pool of addresses to GKE cluster. kIP tries to solve this problem by assigning GKE nodes external IP addresses from a predefined list by continually watching the Kubernetes API for new/removed nodes and applying changes accordingly.

 **Prerequisites**

 You need a Kubernetes 1.10 or newer cluster.
-You will also need Docker and kubectl 1.10.x or newer installed on your machine, as well as the Google Cloud SDK.
-You can install the Google Cloud SDK (which will also install kubectl) [here](https://cloud.google.com/sdk).
+You also need Docker and kubectl 1.10.x or newer installed on your machine, as well as the Google Cloud SDK.
+You can install the Google Cloud SDK (which also installs kubectl) [here](https://cloud.google.com/sdk).

 **Clone Git Repository**